Take Control of Your Finances: Tracking Your Spending Made Easy

 Step 2: Monitoring Your Expenses

-Now that you’ve estimated your expenses, the next essential step is to track your spending in real time.
-This gives you a clear picture of where your money is actually going each month—often revealing patterns and habits you didn’t realise you had.
+Now that you’ve estimated your expenses, the next essential step is to track your spending in real-time.
+This gives you a clear picture of where your money is actually going each month.
+You may discover patterns and habits you didn’t realise you had.

-To begin choose a method that best fits your lifestyle such as;
+To begin, choose a method that best fits your lifestyle.
+Options include:

-Download your bank statements manually and review your transactions
+Downloading your bank statements manually and reviewing your transactions.

-Open your spreadsheet and go to each monthly tab to enter your actual spending for each category
+Opening your spreadsheet and entering your actual spending for each category.

-The goal is not to restrict you, but to increase awareness—so you can make smarter, more intentional choices with your money.
+The goal is not to restrict you, but to increase awareness.
+This allows you to make smarter, more intentional choices with your money.

 Hint: Be as honest and accurate as you can—this is for your benefit, not to impress anyone!